Uberspace/lab/source/guide_datedmail.rst

 Prerequisites
 =============

-DatedMail uses Sieve filters to bounce mails.
+DatedMail uses Sieve filters to reject mails.
 Therefore the spamfolder needs to be enabled.
 So first we check that the spamfolder is correctly enabled.

 .. code-block:: console